Kshitij2509/Handwritten-Hindi-Character-Recognition/README.md

 ## Results
 The system demonstrates effective recognition of handwritten Devanagari characters, showcasing the potential of AI in language processing.
+Achieved 96.7% accuracy in Hindi character recognition using CNN architecture.

 ## Usage
 To use this system, follow these steps: